VarunProg/Hoisting-and-Errors-in-JavaScript/README.md

 # Hoisting-and-Errors-in-JavaScript
-what is Hoisting in JavaScript?\
+# what is Hoisting in JavaScript?
 Hoisting in JavaScript is a phenomena by which we can access functions and variables even before initilization.\

+# Hoisting in the case of function and var declaration
 Here is the example\
-// Hoisting in the case of function and var declaration\
-accessing variable before initializing\
+//accessing variable before initializing\
-console.log(b);
+console.log(b); \
 calling function even  before declaring it\
 a(); \
 var b = 10; \